Skip to content

 The Merkur Progress was the first adjustable safety razor I had ever used, and I was very impressed with it.
 The mild settings, now that I think about it, are ideal for those starting out with safety razors, and the higher settings give some flexibility to learn what kind of blade gap (aggressiveness) is best suited for an individual.

-If a user has thicker beard growth, they can dial up the razor and then adjust it back down if needed on the next pass.
+If a user has thicker beard growth, they can adjust the razor setting to a higher level and then adjust it back down if needed on the next pass.

 Merkur Progress Final Thoughts